leyfall/odin-rs_projects/DAYS.md

 - I forgot, cant focus anymore knowing that im in the library help!!!!!!!
 - Doing the tutorial thing is making my head go boom!
 - I mean busy flirting around lmao

+Day 43 - 01.29.26

+- Still the same being not doing anything not so productive for the coding world.